 MC Ren is best known for his work with hip-hop pioneers N.W.A.
 However, he has also enjoyed a successful career as a solo artist.
 His pursuits as a writer and producer have garnered acclaim in the rap community and from the music industry at large.

-The Compton native converted to Islam in 1993 and quickly shacked up with the controversial Nation of Islam.
-During this time, he became known as "Lorenzo X".
-MC Ren's association with the Nation of Islam came to an end just two years later, when he became a Sunni Muslim.
+The Compton native converted to Islam in 1993 and quickly associated himself with the controversial Nation of Islam.
+During this time, he became known as “Lorenzo X”.
+MC Ren’s association with the Nation of Islam came to an end just two years later, when he became a Sunni Muslim.

 As a footballer, French forward Nicolas Anelka played for a number of major Premiership teams, including Liverpool, Manchester City, Chelsea, and Arsenal.
 Ahead of the 2002 season, he famously joined Manchester City on a £13 million pound deal.
 In the years that followed, he moved to Fenerbahçe for £7 million, Bolton Wanderers for £8 million, and Chelsea for £15 million.
 That’s a lot of money.
 Anelka’s playing career came to an end in 2015 and he today enjoys a managerial position with the Lille youth team.

 Is there a more famous conversion than that of Cassius Clay?
 In the early 1960s, the Kentucky native was the hottest young prospect in professional boxing.
+Even if you weren’t into boxing, you knew Cassius Clay.
 It was around this same time that he began attending Nation of Islam meetings and interacting with some of the most notable names within the movement.
-However, it was not until 1964, when Clay defeated Sonny Liston for boxing's Heavyweight Championship, that he was fully embraced by the group.
+However, it was not until 1964, when Clay defeated Sonny Liston for boxing’s Heavyweight Championship, that he was fully embraced by the group.

 Shortly after formally joining the Nation of Islam, Clay announced that he would be changing his name to Muhammad Ali.
 Ali remained with the group for a number of years, but revealed in his 2004 autobiography that he converted to Sunni Islam under the guidance of Warith Deen Muhammad.
-In 2005, he converted to Sufi Islam and would spend the remainder of his life drifting between Sufi and Sunni teachings.
+Even if you weren’t into the post-boxing era, you knew about Muhammad Ali.

 For better or worse, Lauren Booth is most recognizable as the ex-sister-in-law of former British Prime Minister Tony Blair.
 However, Booth has carved out a successful career for herself in the media.
 Throughout her time in journalism, she has served as a columnist for a number of noteworthy UK publications, including The Mail on Sunday and New Statesman.
 In 2005 she even appeared on the reality television series I’m a Celebrity… Get Me Out of Here!

-Outside of Muhammad Ali, Cat Stevens' conversion to Islam is perhaps the most famous.
-The English-born singer-songwriter made the Shahadah at the height of his fame in December of 1977.
-Around this same time, he changed his name to "Yusuf Islam".
-Under the guidance of prominent Islamic scholars, Stevens retired from pop music and even went so far as to ask his record label to pull all of his albums from circulation.
-Had this happened, we would have lost classic tunes, including "The First Cut is the Deepest", "Here Comes My Baby", and "Peace Train".
+Outside of Muhammad Ali, Cat Stevens’ conversion to Islam is perhaps the most famous.
+The English-born singer-songwriter took the shahadah at the height of his fame in December of 1977.
+Around this same time, he changed his name to “Yusuf Islam,” Under the guidance of prominent Islamic scholars, Stevens retired from pop music and even went so far as to ask his record label to pull all of his albums from circulation.
+Had this happened, we would have lost classic tunes, including “The First Cut is the Deepest,” “Here Comes My Baby,” and “Peace Train.”

 Professional wrestler MVP has gone by a lot of names.
 He was born Alvin Antonio Burke, Jr. He later changed his name to Hassan Hamin Assad.
 Shortly after that, he would become known professionally as Antonio Banks and, briefly, Lord of War.
 After signing with WWE – the Mecca of professional wrestling – he became known as Montel Vontavious Porter.
 This was later shortened to simply MVP.